 Why Choose Aluminum Bats?

-- Larger Sweet Spot for More Hitting Area: On a composite bat, the area on the bat to reach optimum power is more extensive, usually around two to six inches from the end of the bat.
+- Larger Sweet Spot for More Hitting Area: On a metal bat, the area of the bat to reach optimum power (“sweet spot”) is more extensive, usually around two to six inches from the end of the bat.

-- Can Transform Bat-Breaking Pitches into Singles: Metal hold out against miss-hits farther down the barrel, toward the middle of the bat, much better than a wood bat can.
+- Can Transform Bat-Breaking Pitches into Singles: Metal holds out against miss-hits farther down the barrel, toward the middle of the bat, much better than a wood bat can.

 Why Choose Wood Bats?

-- More Responsive: By having more feedback with contact, wooden bats force a hitter to learn improved mechanics and hit the ball.
+- More Responsive: With more feedback on contact, wooden bats force a hitter to learn improved mechanics and hit the ball.

 - Improved strength and shape: compared to artificial, light metal bats that create a golf-like swing due to the weight being all in the overweight or extra-long barrel, an adequately weighted wood bat, in total value and the weight distribution across the entire bat, yields better balance to drive the ball.

 - Better Pitch Discipline: Swing at a bad pitch can result in stinging hands or a broken bat.
 You’ll understand the strike zone better by knowing the barrel of your bat.

 - Sweet Spot and Feel on Contact: The secret to making good contact and optimizing your at-bat outcome is to learn the sweet spot (the optimal area to strike on a bat).
 Even metal bats have an optimal region to hit, but they do not give you optimal feedback to learn this.
 When you swing a metal bat, wood shows you the optimal area that carries over.
 It’s not a street in two directions!